cognitedata/reveal/README.md

 - Run build command in project base directory: `npm run build`

-Project build as a library will be created in **dist/subsurface-visualizer** folder.
+Project build as a library will be created in **dist/node-visualizer** folder.

 ### Develop with Yarn Workspaces

-- Clone bp-visualization and subsurface-visualization projects into a root folder
+- Clone bp-visualization and Node-visualizer projects into a root folder
 - Create a `package.json` at root folder with the following content.
 ```
     {
         "private": true,
         "workspaces": [
             "bp-visualization",
-            "subsurface-visualization"
+            "node-visualizer"
         ]
     }
 ```

-- Change "@cognite/subsurface-visualizer" version in bp-visualization/package.json to match with subsurface-visualization version.
+- Change "@cognite/node-visualizer" version in bp-visualization/package.json to match with node-visualizer version.
 - Run `yarn` command at the root folder.
-- Run `yarn build` command at the subsurface-visualization project.
+- Run `yarn build` command at the node-visualizer project.
 (You might have to run `build:types` also depending on the environment)
 - Run `set https=true&&yarn start` at the bp-visualzation project.
-- Make any change in the subsurface-visualzation and run `yarn build` there.
+- Make any change in the node-visualizer and run `yarn build` there.
 The bp-visualization will built automatically to reflect the changes.
 - When subsurface standalone needs to be run, use start:root command which access the node modules from root folder.

-#### Get dependancies for bp-visualization again from npm registry
+#### Get dependencies for bp-visualization again from npm registry
-- Change "@cognite/subsurface-visualizer" version in bp-visualization/package.json to a valid version in npm registry.
-(It should not match with the locally built subsurface-visualization version).
+- Change "@cognite/node-visualizer" version in bp-visualization/package.json to a valid version in npm registry.
+(It should not match with the locally built node-visualization version).
-- If you face any conflicts/issues while getting dependancies back from npm registry, just remove or rename the root package.json and run `yarn` command from bp-visualization project
+- If you face any conflicts/issues while getting dependencies back from npm registry, just remove or rename the root package.json and run `yarn` command from bp-visualization project